-Diagnostic/analytical methods used The Fluorescent antibody test (FAT) is the OIE prescribed test for rabiesvirus antigen and is performed according to the OIE terrestrial Manual 2010.
+Diagnostic/analytical methods used The Fluorescent antibody test (FAT) is the OIE prescribed test for rabies virus antigen and is performed according to the OIE terrestrial Manual 2010.
 In addition, molecular methods (real time RT-PCR, RT-PCR and gene sequencing) are used.
 Measures in case of the positive findings or single cases Infected animals will be destroyed and measures taken to prevent further cases.
 Notification system in place Rabies has been a notifiable List A disease according to the Animal Diseases Act since 1965.
 Rabies is dealt with in Council Directive 92/65/EEC, which is implemented in Regulations on animal health conditions regarding movement, import and export of certain animals [FOR 2004-07-01 No 1105 and FOR 2004-02-20 No 464].
-Results of the investigation In 2013, four bats from the mainland Norway were investigated and found negative.
-From the Svalbard area, one reindeer, one arctic fox (Vulpes Iagopus) and one polar bear were investigated.
+Results of the investigation In 2014, nine bats and one raccoon dog from the mainland Norway were investigated and found negative.
+From the Svalbard area, four arctic foxes (Vulpes lagopus) were investigated.
 All animals were negative.
 National evaluation of the recent situation, the trends and sources of infection Mainland Norway is considered rabies free.
 Rabies was in 2011 and 2012 found in wild animals in the archipelago of Svalbard, the first time since 1999.
 People in Svalbard are informed about the risk.
 There is a continuous passive surveillance in the Svalbard area.
-Q-fever General evaluation of the national situation History of the disease and/or infection in the country Q-fever has not been diagnosed in animals in Norway.
+General evaluation of the national situation History of the disease and/or infection in the country Q-fever has not been diagnosed in animals in Norway.
 In a survey in 2008, bulk milk samples from 460 dairy herds and 550 blood samples from 55 suckling cattle herds were sampled in six cattle dense counties (Rogaland, Sør-Trøndelag, Nord-Trøndelag, Hedmark, Oppland and Østfold).
 In surveys performed in 2009, samples from 349 goat herds (mainly bulk milk samples), samples from 121 sheep herds and 45 cattle herds were tested.
 In a survey in 2010, a total of 3289 herds (bulk milk samples) were tested.
 All samples were negative.
 National evaluation of the recent situation, the trends and sources of infection C. burnetii has never been detected in animals in Norway.
 C. burnetii in humans Reporting system in place for the human cases Human cases are reported to the Norwegian Surveillance System for Communicable Diseases (MSIS) from microbiological laboratories as well as from clinicians.
 The system distinguishes between domestic and imported cases.
 The severity of the disease at the time of reporting is also recorded.
 However, the surveillance system does not follow individual patients over time to record further disease development and final outcome.
-Case definition A clinically compatible case with an epidemiological link OR a case in which Coxiella burnetii has been isolated or Coxiella burnetii nucleic acid has been detected in a clinical specimen, OR Coxiella burnetiispecific antibody response (IgG or IgM phase II).
+Case definition A clinically compatible case with an epidemiological link OR a case in which Coxiella burnetii has been isolated or Coxiella burnetii nucleic acid has been detected in a clinical specimen, OR Coxiella burnetii specific antibody response (IgG or IgM phase II).
 Diagnostic/analytical methods used Antibody detection in acute-and convalescent phase.
 Laboratory tests are performed by Folkhälsomyndigheten in Sweden.
-Notification system in place According to the Communicable Disease Act, human cases are notifiable to the Norwegian Surveillance System for Communicable Diseases (MSIS) since 1 July 2012.
-History of the disease and/or infection in the country Q fever in Norway, may occur in humans as an imported disease.
-Results of the investigation In 2013, a total of 4 cases (incidence rate 0.08 per 100 000) were reported.
-All of them were imported.
+Notification system in place According to the Communicable Disease Act, human cases have been notifiable to the Norwegian Surveillance System for Communicable Diseases (MSIS) since 1 July 2012.
+History of the disease and/or infection in the country Q fever in Norway may occur in humans as an imported disease.
+Results of the investigation In 2014, one case (incidence rate 0.02 per 100 000) was reported.
+The infection was acquired abroad.
 C. burnetii in animals Sampling strategy Surveys are performed occasionally.